bigoa-gach/pixelate/README.md

 # pixelate
-Code to pixalate an image, also returning a dictionary of each pixel position and potential lego brick 1x1 design ID (please i know this doesn't make any sense just read bear with me lol).
+Code to pixalate an image, also returning two collections with information like each pixel position and potential lego brick 1x1 design ID (please i know this doesn't make any sense just read the README im sorry)

 _I haven't started this but i will eventually._